-People are often surprised to find that I am a Mormon.
-I explain here why I choose to believe in a God that I have never seen, and why I am a member of my Mormon faith.
+People are often surprised to find that I am a member of The Church of Jesus Christ of Latter-Say Saints.
+I explain here why I choose to believe in a God that I have never seen, and why I am a member of my faith.

 High School Physics Class